When Loves Makes a Choice Part 2

 Although all of us will stumble and fall short of His glory, the Lord Jesus has made provision for our failure through His cross.

-We must simply confess our sin and be cleansed and restored; then, forgetting the past, continue ahead toward His upward call.
+We must simply confess our sin and be cleansed and restored; then, forgetting the past, continue ahead toward

 This transforming work is a process that requires daily choices to live life on God’s terms; but it is not a burdensome task, for He enables you by His grace and the power of His Spirit to walk according to God’s will for your life.